ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Relation_Classifier/README.md

     python main.py test
 <br/>

-Results of the Entity Classifier is stored in the enitity_classifier.csv file inside the EntityClassifer directory
+Results of the Relation Classifier is stored in the relation_classifier_test.csv file inside the Data directory